liam-ilan/crumb/README.md

 <p align=center><img src="./media/color-rounded-text.svg" alt="crumb icon" height="150"/></p>

 # The Crumb Programming Language
-Crumb is a high level, functional, interpreted, dynmaically typed, general-purpose programming language, with a terse syntax, and a verbose standard library.
+Crumb is a high level, functional, interpreted, dynamically typed, general-purpose programming language, with a terse syntax, and a verbose standard library.

 It features:
 - Strictly __no side effects__ to help you write functional code.